How To Frame Out Basement Walls

 - Attach 1×3 boards with drywall screws so that they are lined up horizontally to the wall.
 Then screw in vertical 1×3 boards that are spaced about 40 cm apart from the horizontal boards.

-- Cut the boards (also known as plates) the length needed to attach them to the floor and the ceiling.
+- Cut the boards (also known as plates) to the length needed to attach them to the floor and the ceiling.
 Mark them every 40 cm so you know where to nail the studs into them.

 HINT: You should install a cross brace only if the new wall is parallel to the ceiling joists.